Israel Keyes: Military service

-On July 9, 1998, Keyes relocated and enlisted in the United States Army in the state of New York, where he served as a Specialist in Alpha Company, 1st Battalion, 5th Infantry, 25th Infantry Division.
-He passed a month-long preliminary course for United States Army Rangers training.
+On April 22, 1998, Keyes enlisted in the U.S. Army in Albany, New York, under the Delayed Enlistment Program, reporting for basic training on July 9, 1998.
+He served as a Specialist in Alpha Company, 1st Battalion, 5th Infantry, 25th Infantry Division.
+He completed a month-long preliminary course for Army Ranger training but did not attend Ranger School.
 He was stationed at Fort Lewis and Fort Hood, also spending some time abroad.
-While stationed in Sinai, Egypt, Keyes befriended several soldiers, informing one of them that he would "like to kill" him.
+While stationed in the Sinai Peninsula, Keyes befriended several soldiers and at one point told one of them that he would "like to kill him".

 While at Fort Lewis, Keyes served on a mortar team.
 Former Army friends of Keyes have noted his quiet demeanor and habit of keeping to himself.
-On weekends, he was reported to drink heavily, consuming entire bottles of his favorite drink, Wild Turkey bourbon; in February 2001, Keyes was arrested in Thurston County for driving under the influence.
-Pursuant to a plea agreement, he was fined $350.
-Keyes was also a fan of the hip hop duo Insane Clown Posse and displayed posters of the musical act in the barracks.
+On weekends, he was reported to drink heavily, consuming entire bottles of his favorite drink, Wild Turkey bourbon.
+In February 2001, Keyes was arrested in Thurston County for driving under the influence and was fined after reaching a plea agreement.

-Keyes was awarded an Army Achievement Medal for his service as a gunner and assistant gunner from December 1998 to July 2001.
+Keyes was awarded an Army Achievement Medal for his service as a gunner and assistant gunner from December 1998 until July 8, 2001.
 He was then honorably discharged and relocated to Neah Bay, Washington.

 Personal life

-For a period, Keyes had lived in the Makah Reservation community of Neah Bay, on the Olympic Peninsula in Washington state.
-He had a Native American girlfriend, named Tammie Hawkins, who he had met online in late 2000 and subsequently had a daughter named Laney with.
-Keyes and this girlfriend broke up, and at the time of his arrest he was dating a woman who worked as a nurse named Kimberly Anderson.
-Keyes enjoyed watching violent movies and listening to heavy metal bands such as Megadeth and Lacuna Coil, often blaring their music through his truck's speakers.
+For a period, Keyes lived in the Makah Reservation community of Neah Bay, on the Olympic Peninsula in Washington; he had a Native American girlfriend, Tammie Hawkins, whom he met online in late 2000.
+The couple later had a daughter.
+Keyes and Hawkins broke up in 2004, and at the time of his arrest he was dating a nurse named Kimberly Anderson.

 In 2007, Keyes started a construction business in Alaska called Keyes Construction, while working as a handyman, contractor, and construction worker.
-He was generally regarded as a skilled and trustworthy worker, but several female customers reported Keyes exhibited brief facial expressions or dark moods that made them uncomfortable.
-Around a year before his arrest, Keyes and Kimberly broke up.

-Keyes also had seasonal depression, even threatening to kill himself when his girlfriend had taken his whiskey from him, and he had also not shown up for work much during the winter season.